elaitch/dotfiles/README.md

 NOT ANOTHER DOTFILES REPO
 ========
-Clearly not a programmer.
-Tinkering as a means of procrastination.
+I'm not a programmer, but I do enjoy tinkering as a means of procrastination.